Early College Academy

 Minimum Student Qualifications

-- GPA: Cumulative GPA of 3.0 or Higher (we will consider students with lower GPA's on a case by case basis if seats remain in the program after initial placement)
+- GPA: Cumulative GPA of 3.0 or Higher (we may consider students with lower GPA's on a case by case basis if seats remain in the program in late February)

-- Attendance: Record of cumulative 90% attendance or better during high school (we will consider students with a slightly lower attendance rate on a case by case basis if seats remain in the program after initial placement).
+- Attendance: Record of cumulative 90% attendance or better during high school (we may consider students with a slightly lower attendance rate on a case by case basis if seats remain in the program in late February).

 - Test Scores: College Readiness-Students must "test into" college level coursework via the ACT or MCC Accuplacer exam (You can use scores from both exams to meet individual requirements: